echovisionlab/discogs-batch/README.md

 I highly recommend to upload to local MongoDB first, then migrate.

   Also, do note that I will not develop any possible command-line based configurations as of this project requires too many environment variables required, and its nature of one-shot process.

+### Concurrency Issue
+  By default, Spring Data Jpa utilizes OGM for NoSQL databases.
+Currently, there are no issues when running a step with concurrent setups.
+However, do note that there will be significant deadlocks and retries, plus exception handlings will be required if you wish to run a job against relational databases.
+Moreover, the xml itself contains many empty holes such as release dates are not exactly formatted to be naturally fit into any database date time format.
+Thus, one must assume that it omit many exceptions during parse then persist procedure during each release steps.

+Note that there is a reason why I ditched the beloved rdbms for this project.
+However, I may provide updates upon any supports to MySQL or PostGRES if time allows... (or maybe with a Golang)

 ### Future Plans
 1. Refactoring codes for duplicated, boilerplate codes.